Getac Announces World's First AI-Ready Rugged Laptop

 News in brief:

-- The S510 is the world's first AI-ready rugged laptop[1] aimed at professionals in the utilities, public safety, manufacturing, automotive, and defense industries
+- The S510 is the world's first AI-ready rugged laptop1, aimed at professionals in the utilities, public safety, manufacturing and automotive industries

 - Its combination of powerful performance and rugged reliability enables AI-based applications to be used with confidence